Shalom Shabazi: In popular culture

 Shabazi's poem "Im Nin'alu" (אם ננעלו) became a hit single sung by Israeli singer Ofra Haza whose family is of Yemenite origin, and it has also been interpreted by Yemenite singer Daklon.
 Other songs, such as "As'alak" (أسألك) and Ayyalath Hen, were also performed by Ofra Haza as well as Zion Golan, Aharon Amram and Shoshana Damari.

 Another famous poem, "Ahavat Ra'aya Retzoni", was performed by Zohar Argov.
 The Israeli metal band, Orphaned Land, sang one of his poems "Olat Ha'tamid".

-Today, in Israel, there are streets named after him in the Nachlaot neighborhood of Jerusalem and Neve Tzedek neighborhood of Tel Aviv.
+Today, in Israel, there are streets named after him in the Nachlaot neighborhood of Jerusalem, Neve Tzedek neighborhood of Tel Aviv and Rosh HaAyin.

 Poetry

 Manuscript of a Tiklal written by Rabbi Shabazi in 1986 SE (=1676 CE).

 No other Yemenite Jewish poet has had the popularity and acclaim as Shalom Shabazi who wrote hundreds of poems during his lifetime, a significant amount of which songs being preserved in a song repertoire known as the Dīwān.
 All songs were composed in either Hebrew or Judeo-Arabic, while many songs were a combination of both languages.
 The style of Shabazi's Arabic poetry is similar to the contemporary Yemeni Arabic poetry of his own day.

 According to Professor emeritus, Yosef Tobi, "the fundamental revolutionary change in the poetry of Yemen occurred with the work of Yosef ben Yisrael (17th century), when poetry became the primary tool for spiritual expression of Yemenite Jewry, and when the subject of exile and redemption took on vitality and had the most concrete political significance.
 Even more so, we find this change in the poetry of his younger relative, Shalom Shabazī."

 In Shabazi's Diwan there can be found many long eschatological poems, numbered at several dozen, and which open with the words, Baraq burayq, or with compounds that are similar to them, said to be a sign of some supernatural occurrence, as one of the signs heralding the coming of the Messiah.
 The founder of these genres of poetic visions of redemption is Yosef ben Yisrael in whose footsteps followed many poets, including Shabazī who is said to have refined it.
 An example of Shabazi's sublime poetic style is seen in the following lyric although the rhyme has been lost in the translation:

 May God watch from His sacred abode and smite / all the enemies of His people in the blink of an eye.
 Herewith God rises and stands on a plumbline [to judge the oppressors] / He shall let them drink a cup of venom, but not wine.
 Destroying angels shall hasten towards them, to smite / them with Heavenly arrows and with weapons of war.
 Turn back, O Zion, and see the consolation of your son / when Cain is given to annihilation.
 My Saviour, summon a day when I shall unsheathe my sword and smite / them, all that are comely and pleasant to look upon.